-- 5 a) separation of precipitation events in rainfall measurement series, - b) identification of independent variables (x_i) in a logit model at the accepted confidence level and estimation of empirical coefficients,

-- c) determination of empirical distributions and theoretical rainfall characteristics of the different types of genetic precipitation (convective in air mass, frontal, and in convergence zone), - d) simulation of the number of precipitation events by means of the Monte Carlo method; or based on a fixed average number of rain events. - 5 e) Monte Carlo simulation of rainfall characteristics for the number of rain events generated, - f) determination of the number of storm overflows for the generated rainfall series: - per year, - in different genetic types.
+- a. separation of precipitation events in rainfall measurement series, - b. identification of independent variables $(x_i)$ in a logit model at the accepted confidence level and estimation of empirical coefficients, - determination of empirical distributions and theoretical rainfall characteristics of the different types of genetic precipitation (convective in air mass, frontal, and in the convergence zone), - d. simulation of the number of precipitation events by means of the Monte Carlo method or based on a fixed average number of rain events, - e.
+Monte Carlo simulation of rainfall characteristics for the number of rain events generated, - f. determination of the number of storm overflows for the generated rainfall series: - per year, - in different genetic types.

-10 4.1 Simulation of the annual number of storm overflow events using a hydrodynamic model
+4.1 Simulation of the annual number of storm overflow events using a hydrodynamic model

 One of the possible solutions allowing for the verification of empirical dependencies describing the operation of stormwater systems is the simulation of this operation with the use of a calibrated hydrodynamic model.
-It is an approach applied in engineering practice, which is confirmed by a number of works in this field (Bacchi et al., 2008; Andrés-Doménech et al., 2010).
-The simulations performed with a hydrodynamic model based on rainfall data allow the verification of the prediction capabilities of the probabilistic models designed to simulate the quantity and quality of stormwater, and the operation of separate objects located in the stormwater system (tanks, overflows).
+It is an approach applied in engineering practice, which is confirmed by a number of works in this field (Bacchi et al., 2008; Thordahl, 2009; Andrés-Doménech et al., 2010).
+The simulations performed with a hydrodynamic model based on rainfall data allow for the verification of the prediction capabilities of the probabilistic models designed to simulate the quantity and quality of stormwater and the operation of separate objects located in the stormwater system (tanks and overflows).

-Within the framework of the conducted analyses, a calibrated model of the catchment basin made in the SWMM (storm water management model) program was used to verify the annual number of storm overflows (Figure 1).
-The total area of the analysed catchment is 62 ha, while the area of partial catchments ranges from 0.12 ha to 2.10 ha.
+Within the framework of the conducted analyses, a calibrated model of the catchment basin made in the stormwater management model (SWMM) program was used to verify the annual number of storm overflows (Fig. 1).
+The total area of the analyzed catchment is 62 ha, while the area of partial catchments ranges from 0.12 to 2.10 ha.
 The number of stormwater junctions in the catchment area is 200, and the number of stormwater pipes is 72.
-The retention depth of the imperviousness surfaces of the catchment area is 2.5 mm and the retention depth of the pervious surfaces is 6.0 mm.
-The roughness coefficient of impervious areas is equal to $0.025 \, \text{m}^{-1/3} \cdot \text{s}$, and that of pervious areas is $0.250 \, \text{m}^{-1/3} \cdot \text{s}$.
-The roughness coefficient of the stormwater channels is equal to $0.018 \, \text{m}^{-1/3} \cdot \text{s}$.
+The retention depth of the imperviousness surfaces of the catchment area is 2.5 mm, and the retention depth of the pervious surfaces is 6.0 mm.
+The roughness coefficient of impervious areas is equal to $0.025 \, \mathrm{m}^{-1/3} \, \mathrm{s}$ , and that of pervious areas is $0.250 \, \mathrm{m}^{-1/3} \, \mathrm{s}$ .
+The roughness coefficient of the stormwater channels is equal to $0.018 \, \mathrm{m}^{-1/3} \, \mathrm{s}$ .

-The results of the simulation with the hydrodynamic model were compared with the results of calculations made with the use of logit models for the data from the examined catchment from the period 2008-2016, which allowed the verification of the determined relation $p = f(x_1, x_2, x_3, ..., x_i)$.
+The results of the simulation with the hydrodynamic model were compared with the results of calculations made with the use of logit models for the data from the examined catchment from the period 2008-2016, which allowed for the verification of the determined relation $p = f(x_1, x_2, x_3, ..., x_i)$ .
 Simultaneously, using the measurement data from the period of 1961-2000, a simulation of the annual number of storm overflow events was performed, taking into account the precipitation genesis, which enabled the verification of the developed probabilistic model.

-30 4.2 Logistics regression
+4.2 Logistics regression

 The logistic regression model is also called the binomial logit model and is usually used to simulate binary data.
-Therefore, this model is commonly used for probability modelling.
-The logit model is often used to simulate phenomena and processes in medicine, social sciences and psychology (Bagley et al., 2001).
-This model is also successfully used to model processes in ecology, water engineering, geotechnics (Hayer et al., 2013, Inglemo et al., 2011) and wastewater treatment (Bayo et al., 2006;

-Szeląg et al., 2019).
-This model is also used to simulate the influence of constructions on flow processes (Szeląg et al., 2018).
+Therefore, this model is commonly used for probability modeling.
+The logit model is often used to simulate phenomena and processes in medicine, social sciences, and psychology (Bagley et al., 2001).
+This model is also successfully used to model processes in ecology, water engineering, geotechnics (Heyer and Stamm, 2013; Ingelmo et al., 2011), and wastewater treatment (Bayo et al., 2006; Szelag et al., 2018).
+This model is also used to simulate the influence of constructions on flow processes (Szelag et al., 2018).
 The logit model takes the following form: